kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes/README.md

 ## Classification by architecture
 - Broadly, they can be grouped into three categories:
-    - GPT-like (also called auto-regressive Transformer models)
+    - GPT-like - also called auto-regressive Transformer models
-    - BERT-like (also called auto-encoding Transformer models)
+    - BERT-like - also called auto-encoding Transformer models
-    - BART/T5-like (also called sequence-to-sequence Transformer models)
+    - BART/T5-like - also called sequence-to-sequence Transformer models
 ***

 ## What so special about HuggingFace?